Fix Requirements-Based Testing Issues

-Open the project that contains the models and testing artifacts.
-For this example, in the MATLAB® Command Window, enter
+1. Open the project that contains models and testing artifacts.
+For this example, in the MATLAB® Command Window, enter:

-Open the dashboard.
-To open the Model Testing Dashboard: on the Project tab, click Model Testing Dashboard or enter
+2. Open the Dashboard window.
+To open the Model Testing Dashboard: on the Project tab, click Model Testing Dashboard.
+Or, in the command line, enter:

-In the Artifacts panel, the dashboard organizes unit models under the component models that contain them in the model hierarchy.
-Artifacts such as requirements, test cases, and test results appear under the units that they trace to.
+3. In the Project panel, the dashboard organizes unit models under the component models that contain them in the model hierarchy.
 View the metric results for the unit

 Link a Requirement to its Implementation in a Model